rouge-ruby/rouge/docs/LexerDevelopment.md

 #### Rules

-A rule is defined using the {Rouge::RegexLexer::StateDSL#rule}e method.
+A rule is defined using the {Rouge::RegexLexer::StateDSL#rule} method.
 The `rule` method can define either "simple" rules or "complex" rules.

 *Simple Rules*